LoginRadius/engineering-portal/content/software-development-engineer-in-test/index.md

 ## Conclusion
-SDET is a tester or automation engineer with development experience who has exposure to testing techniques, automation frameworks, and software development & design techniques.
+SDET is a tester or automation engineer with development experience who has exposure to testing techniques, <a href="https://www.loginradius.com/blog/async/qa-teams-deliver-quality-software/">QA testing process</a>, automation frameworks, and software development & design techniques.
 SDET builds test automation tools and works with the development team and covers the code by unit tests and ultimately, it results in a quality software delivery